-Young children's brains are developing at a rapid rate, and their early learning sets the foundation for all future learning they will experience through their lives, with 90% of a child’s brain development takes place before they even reach Primary School.
+Young children's brains are developing at a rapid rate, and their early learning sets the foundation for their future life experience, with 90% of a child’s brain development takes place before they even reach primary school.

-Parents, families and educators play a vital role in the development of the essential social and emotional skills that children must develop if they are to make a positive transition to Primary School.
+Parents, families and educators play a vital role in the development of the essential social and emotional skills that children must develop if they are to make a positive transition from early learning to school.

-With media reports suggesting children as young as four are being diagnosed with anxiety, and children as young as 10 self-harming, this MUST be addressed and changed, and it starts in the early learning environment.
+With media reports suggesting children as young as four are being diagnosed with anxiety, and children as young as 10 self-harming, this MUST be addressed, and it starts in the early learning environment.
 This is why we have created this preventative, universal initiative to support children, educators and families.